 Hospitalization following a traumatic injury can be filled with uncertainty, pain, anxiety and frustration.
 The TSN offers trauma patients an opportunity to talk with a trained peer visitor who can help the newly injured person through this difficult time and serve as a positive role model for the future.
+Peer visitation programs serve to reduce the sense of isolation common to new experiences, and replace it with a sense of belonging and of being understood.

 Since they have all lived through the trauma recovery experience, including the rescue scene, hospitalization, rehabilitation, and returning home, TSN peer visitors understand the concerns of new trauma patients on a deeply personal level.
 When a new trauma patient talks about his or her anxieties regarding the recovery ahead or the frustrations of dealing with the medical system, the TSN peer visitor can offer understanding and some tips for getting through the day.
 Most important, they are there to listen, address concerns and answer questions.